Georgian–Ossetian conflict: After the 2008 war

 On 10 September 2008 a Georgian policeman was fatally wounded at a military checkpoint near Karaleti.
 He was believed to have been shot from a Russian security zone around 800 meters away.
 The Russian and South Ossetian army both denied any involvement in the shooting.

 In July 2009, the media outlets reported that Georgia and Russia were on the brink of another war as both sides mobilized troops near Ergneti checkpoint.

 In 2015, the prosecutor of the International Criminal Court requested authorisation from the court's judges to begin an investigation into the alleged war crimes in relation to the conflict.
 This case includes alleged crimes committed as part of a campaign to expel ethnic Georgians from South Ossetia as well as attacks on peacekeepers by Georgian and South Ossetian forces.

+In 2018 the South Ossetian State Security Committee (KGB) abducted three Georgian citizens and killed one.

-Russian and Ossetian troops expanded the border into Georgia, evicting ethnic Georgians from their homes.
+In the following years after the 2008 war Russian and Ossetian troops expanded the border into Georgia, evicting ethnic Georgians from their homes.

 There have been several proposals on South Ossetia joining Russia following the war.
 The latest dates back to 2022.

-2019 Chorchana-Tsnelisi Crisis
+2019 Chorchana-Tsnelisi crisis

 On 24–25 August 2019, tensions mounted at the administrative boundary line in South Ossetia as the Georgian police erected a checkpoint between the villages of Chorchana and Tsnelisi in response to ongoing Russian–South Ossetian demarcation works.
 On 29 August, movement of military equipment and personnel was noticed near Chorchana.
 South Ossetian official Egor Kochiev demanded immediate dismantling of Georgian police checkpoint, otherwise warning that South Ossetia would take "legal measures".
-Georgian officials responded by saying that Georgia does not accepts "the language of ultimatums".
-The State Security Service of Georgia stated that the checkpoint was erected on Georgian-controlled territory and its up to Georgian government to decide where to place police checkpoint on Georgian territory.
+Georgian officials responded by saying that Georgia does not accept "the language of ultimatums".
+The State Security Service of Georgia stated that the checkpoint was erected on Georgian-controlled territory and it is up to Georgian government to decide where to place police checkpoints on Georgian territory.
 The Ministry of Foreign Affairs of Georgia called on de facto South Ossetian authorities to stop provocations and unlawful demarcation works.
-On 29 August, South Ossetian officials abruptly left the meeting with Georgian government conducted in Incident Prevention and Response Mechanism (IPRM) format.
+On 29 August, South Ossetian officials abruptly left the meeting with Georgian government conducted in the Incident Prevention and Response Mechanism (IPRM) format.

-In September, the South Ossetian authorities closed all crossing points with the Georgian government-controlled territory, aggravating humanitarian situation in the region and placing some 2,500 ethnic Georgians remaining in the Akhalgori district at a particular risk.
+In September, the South Ossetian authorities closed all crossing points with Georgian government-controlled territory, aggravating the humanitarian situation in the region and placing some 2,500 ethnic Georgians remaining in the Akhalgori district at a particular risk.

 Representatives of Tbilisi, Moscow and Tskhinvali continued discussing the situation during a series of "technical meetings", but serious security challenges remained.
-Georgian officials have refused to have any talks about placement of police checkpoints on Georgian controlled territory.
+Georgian officials refused to have any talks about placement of police checkpoints on Georgian controlled territory.